 Peter Birdsall took over the executive directorship of CISI and served in that position until 2012 when he became the Executive Director of the California County Superintendents Educational Services Association (CCSESA).

 In 2012, CISI found a new home at the Center for Applied Policy in Education (CAP-Ed) in UC Davis’ School of Education.
 The change was facilitated by Davis Campbell, now a member of the UCD School of Education’s Advisory Board, and Peter Birdsall, both of whom continue to serve on the CISI Advisory Board.
-Director Tina Murdoch, works with CAP-Ed Executive Director Dr. Tom Timar on CISI and other CAP-Ed programs including the Superintendents’ Executive Leadership Forum, Instructional Rounds Training, the Systems Transformation Collaborative with Michael Fullan and other UC Davis School of Education programs and initiatives.
+CAP-Ed Director Tina Murdoch, works with CAP-Ed Executive Director Emeritus Dr. Tom Timar on CISI and other CAP-Ed programs including the Superintendents’ Executive Leadership Forum, Instructional Rounds Training, the Systems Transformation Collaborative with Michael Fullan and other UC Davis School of Education programs and initiatives.
 Dr. Steve Ladd, former superintendent of Elk Grove USD and Dr. John Glaser, formerly of Napa Valley USD advise CAP-Ed and CISI.

 Acknowledgments: production of the annual Resource Guide is a team effort and would not be possible without the support and contribution of many people.
 We are especially grateful this year for the contributions of Kamalpreet Chohan, Madhur Singh, Tiffany Nguyen, Graduate Student Researcher, Mattias Sparrow, Davis Campbell, Senior Policy Fellow, Steve Ladd, CAP-Ed Policy Fellow, and Peter Birdsall, Executive Director of CCSESA.